Climate Lessons for Teachers

 Lesson #3: Explore & Empower

 Objectives.
-By the end of this lesson, learners will understand that many children are concerned about climate change, so they’re learning as much as they can about it.
+By the end of this lesson, students will understand that many kids are concerned about climate change, so they’re learning as much as they can about it.
 Knowledge is power.
-Others want to hear what your learners have to say.
-By joining the discussion, learners are encouraging societal change.
-They’ll feel hopeful about their future.
+Others want to hear what your students have to say.
+By joining the discussion, kids are encouraging societal change and feeling more hopeful about their future.

 Introduction.
-Today, learners join the discussion about climate change with other kids.
-Introduce learners to What Do Kids Know? page.
+Today, students join the discussion about climate change with other kids.
+Introduce What Do Kids Know? page.

 Whole Class.
 Point out that kids have submitted the pictures and videos for the Kids Against Climate Change website, and they can as well, once they’ve joined the discussion.
 Review the directions on the page for posting comments and replies.
-Note that all comments are moderated, to ensure that only appropriate comments are on the site, so they won’t appear on the site until I’ve given them the OK.
+Note that all comments are moderated, to ensure that only appropriate comments are on the site, so they may not appear immediately.

 Individual/Pair/Group Work.
-Learners review their climate change notes/answers on worksheet, and add to them as needed.
-They then read other kids’ comments on the What Do Kids Know? page.
-They add to the discussion by posting a comment at the bottom of the page, and adding additional information or positive comments to other kids’ comments.
+Students review their climate change notes (or answers from the Climate Change Basics worksheet in Lesson #2), and add to them as needed.
+They then read other kids’ comments at the bottom of the What Do Kids Know? page.
+Ask them to add to the discussion by posting their own comments on the blog, and adding additional information or positive comments to other kids’ comments.
+Remind them to use their first name, and use the name of their country for their surname.

 Conclusion.
 Summarize by having partners or small groups discuss what they posted on the site.
-During whole class discussion, ask learners what new information they learned from other children.
+During whole class discussion, ask students what new information they learned from other children.
 Are there any comments they found confusing, or that they wondered about?
-Ask your learners what they think the next step should be (taking steps to slow down climate change and talking to other kids about it).
+Ask your students what they think the next step should be (taking steps to slow down climate change and talking to other kids about it).

 Lesson #4: Explore and Empower

 Objectives.
 By the end of this lesson, learners will know several ways they can help slow down climate change.
-They’ll understand how actions such as recycling and turning off lights helps reduce air pollution, and that reducing air pollution slows down climate change.
-They’ll feel empowered by the idea that there are steps they can take, and by sharing their ideas with other children.
+They’ll understand how actions such as recycling, turning off lights, unplugging chargers, and reducing food waste help reduce air pollution, and that reducing air pollution slows down climate change.
+They’ll feel empowered to know there are steps they can take, and that they can share their ideas with other kids.
 They’ll commit to taking at least one new step to slow down climate change.
 Learners will feel optimistic about their future.

 Introduction.
 Introduce learners to the What Can Kids Do? page, highlighting the variety of ways kids are working to help slow down climate change.

 Individual/Pair Work.
 Learners use the What Can Kids Do? section of the Start Learning page to research ways kids can help slow down climate change.
-In their science notebooks, or on chart paper, have children write a list of actions kids can take, and how each action reduces air pollution to slow down climate change.
+In their science notebooks, or on large chart paper, have learners write a list of climate actions kids can take, AND how each action reduces air pollution to slow down climate change.
+(Example: When you reduce your use of electricity the electric company doesn’t need to burn as much fossil fuel to make the electricity, reducing the amount of pollution put in the air.)

 Individual/Pair Work.
-Half way through the class time, have learners list their favorite ideas/actions their family already takes/actions their school already takes/their own commitment, on the What Can Kids Do? page, explaining how each action helps reduce air pollution.
+Half way through the class time, have learners list their favorite ideas/actions their family already takes/actions their school already takes/their own commitment, at the bottom of the What Can Kids Do? page, explaining how each action helps reduce air pollution.
 They can then reply to other kids’ ideas.

 Whole Class.
 Extend learner thinking by asking them why they should want to encourage other children to take steps to slow down climate change.
 How do the actions of people in other countries (e.g., creating lots of air pollution) affect the quality of life of all children around the world?